The man behind St Valentine's Day

 We’re all familiar with Valentine’s Day, a day to express our love to our dearest or perhaps an opportunity to declare your love to someone who didn’t already know.

 The day is marked with red hearts, chocolate, flowers, secret notes and grand gestures, but why?
-I'm sure you've heard of St. Valentine but who exactly was he and why is he a symbol of love?
+Who was St Valentine and why is he a symbol of love?

 Sounds like a lovely story, St. Valentine facilitating young love, unfortunately for Valentine his ending was far from happy.
 Eventually he was caught and imprisoned until the year 269AD when he was formally sentenced to a three part death sentence.
 A beating, then stoning and then finally decapitation.
 It seems the authorities didn’t take too kindly to young love.

 St. Valentine has lived on ever since as the patron saint of lovers.
 He represents life, love and the struggles associated with both.
 He laid his life on the line for something he truly believed in; love in it’s most real form.
 He didn’t have a romantic notion of love, in fact he was incredibly realistic, advising young people on the different stages of love and commitment.
 It won’t always be a romance novel but the struggles are necessary to truly experience the good times and to evolve and grow together.
 Sounds like very good advice, thank you St. Valentine for your sacrifice in the name of love.

 Take your own trip to the country where love was born!
 Book a tour in Italy